Discoveries made at Memorial Sloan Kettering receive recognition at the 2014 Annual Meeting of the American Association for Cancer Research.

 - Memorial Sloan Kettering Physician-in-Chief José Baselga officially became president-elect of the AACR and will serve for one year as President beginning in 2015.
 Read more about Dr. Baselga’s honor.
 Dr. Baselga will assume this post just a year after Charles Sawyers, Chair of Memorial Sloan Kettering’s Human Oncology and Pathogenesis Program, completed his term as AACR President this month.

-- Jedd Wolchok, Chief of Memorial Sloan Kettering’s Melanoma and Immunotherapeutics Service, was honored with the 38th Annual AACR Richard and Hinda Rosenthal Memorial Award.
+- Jedd Wolchok, Chief of Memorial Sloan Kettering’s Melanoma Service, was honored with the 38th Annual AACR Richard and Hinda Rosenthal Memorial Award.
 The $10,000 award supports investigators who are younger than 50 and are making notable contributions to improving clinical cancer care.
 Dr. Wolchok was recognized for his contributions to the field of immunotherapy for melanoma.

 - Steven Leach, Director of Memorial Sloan Kettering’s new David Rubenstein Center for Pancreatic Cancer Research, will be a principal investigator on a new Stand Up To Cancer (SU2C)-Lustgarten Foundation “Dream Team” dedicated to pancreatic cancer research.
 The Dream Team, announced at a press event during the meeting, will develop new therapies that exploit patients’ own immune cells to treat cancer.
 The AACR is SU2C’s Scientific Partner.